RubMertens/kdg-talk-mvc/slides/01_MVC/02_plan.md

 ### What are we going to build

 - Voting mvc app
-- Questions with possible answers --> reccord your asnwers
+- Questions with possible answers --> record your answers